-The mini is really MINI, as you can see in my picture above.
-On my scale it weighs 3.7 ounces, although it's marketed at 3.5 ounces.
-I've no doubt my scale has a “margin of error.”
-The mini is no hassle to carry at all, if you don't count the fact that I ALWAYS forget to turn it off at night.
-If you turn it if off consistently, and track less frequently (I track once an hour), the charge will last between most town stops.
+The mini is very small, as you can see in my picture above.
+On my scale it weighs 3.7 ounces, although it’s marketed at 3.5 ounces.
+The mini is easy to carry if you don’t count the fact that I ALWAYS forget to turn it off at night.
+If you turn it if off consistently, and track less frequently (I track once an hour), it will stay charged will last between most town stops.

 At some point I’ll post a review of the Garmin InReach Mini, but until I do check out this good review.
 This review does a nice job of summarizing the key features without going on and on for 15 pages, which would be easy to do with this device.

-The Garmin InReach provides peace of mind for my family, and allows them to track my progress (harass me).
+The Garmin InReach provides peace of mind for my family and allows them to track my progress.
 I set it to track every hour, and the application has some great maps, so viewers can follow along.
 It also allows me to text via my phone, which is a nice feature.
-The only disadvantage is the monitoring of my mileage.
-I frequently get either “Good Pace,” or “Pick it Up!” messages at night when I stop.

-I've tried a lot of different solar chargers over the years, and the Power Traveller was the last one I used.
+I’ve tried many different solar chargers over the years, and the Power Traveller was the last one I used.
 When I wrapped up my Kilimanjaro Climb, I gave it to my guide.
-He needed it more than me.

 This was the best of all the chargers I’ve used.
 It weighed 18 ounces and was easy to attach to my pack while I hiked.
 I also liked that it charged when it was cloudy, and it fully charged my phone at the end of each day.

-If I were to use a solar charger again, I would probably get this dependable charger.
-Since I have a larger battery pack though, I probably won't use another solar charger anytime in the near future unless I plan on being back country for a long period of time.
-I've ALWAYS wanted to live off the grid!
+If I were to use a solar charger again, this is the one I would use.
+Since I have a larger battery pack, though, I probably won’t use another solar charger anytime soon unless I plan to be backcountry for a long time.

 How I Store My Backpacking Electronics & Gadgets

 The method I use to carry and store my backpacking electronics and gadgets is very sophisticated, as you can see above.
-The Ziploc bag, much like duct tape and dental floss, is a critical piece of my gear.
-I've used it to store my electronics when backpacking for about 30 years, and I have yet to have any moisture issues, or find a better storage sack.
+Much like duct tape and dental floss, the Ziploc bag is a critical piece of my gear.
+I’ve used it to store my electronics when backpacking for about 30 years, and I have yet to have any moisture issues or find a better storage sack.